develop-me/bootcamp--week-06--php/scripts/01-basic-php/README.md

 ## PHP

+> I don't know how to stop it, there was never any intent to write a programming language ...
+I have absolutely no idea how to write a programming language, I just kept adding the next logical step on the way - Rasmus Lerdorf, Creator of PHP

 - General purpose programming language
 - Often used for server-side code
 - Based loosely on Perl
 - Originally written as a templating language
+    - Personal Home Page
+    - PHP: HyperText Preprocessor
 - Now a fully functional OOP language
 - C-style language, so similar to JS syntax
 - Demonstrate running a PHP file